Australasian Cinema > awards > AACTAs 2019. See also: 2019 releases in date order.

 In 2016, another American story, Hacksaw Ridge, won most of the awards.
 It's a war film set in Okinawa.
 There are no Australian characters in the story.

-In 2017, Lion won 12 of the 14 awards, and it wasn't the best film - but at least one-third of it was actually set in Australia.
+In 2017, Lion won 12 of the 14 awards, and it wasn't the best film - but at least one-third of it was actually set in Australia (tho with really bad Australian actors).

-In 2018, the 'best' film was a western in which the main character was played by a non-actor - who was also voted 'best actor'.
+In 2018, the 'best' film was an ordinary western in which the main character was played by a non-actor - who was also voted 'best actor'.

-Just guessing that front runners will include Danger Close, Hotel Mumbai, The Nightingale, Ride Like a Girl, Storm Boy, Palm Beach, Top End Wedding, I Am Mother.
+[In September] I'm guessing that front runners in 2019 will include (in this order): Ride Like a Girl, Danger Close, Hotel Mumbai, The Nightingale, Storm Boy, Palm Beach, Top End Wedding, I Am Mother.